Sunday, August 20, 2017

 Moms are the best example.

-I am in no way portraying that men are useless!
+men are useless!
 They are as much important as the females in the creation.
 It’s just that I am stating the obvious!
 I believe a woman is much more strong that a man, not in physical terms, but in a whole lotta other ways.

 But then I am saddened by the way women are being portrayed today.
 On TV, in the media it’s the foul mouthed, nonsense talking women that are getting the mileage.
 Which by the way constitute a minuscule % of the total women population (read chicks on reality shows.)